ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/eligibility_check.md

 <h3 id="ecg-disputed_savings">Disputed savings</h3>

 Disputed savings are savings where the ownership of the savings is disputed by someone eg an ex-partner is seeking to claim a share as part of a divorce or separation.
+Look in guidance for 'SMOD' for more guidance on scenarios.

 <h3 id="ecg-savings_bank_balance">Do you have any money saved in a bank or building society?</h3>